-18. Mandated Reporting
+19. Mandated Reporting

-All Spring Hill College employees (faculty, staff, administrators) are expected to report actual or suspected sexual harassment or retaliation to appropriate officials immediately, though there are some limited exceptions.
+All Spring Hill College employees (including student employees), other than those deemed Confidential Employees, are Mandated Reporters and are required to promptly report all known details of actual or suspected sexual harassment, discrimination, and/or retaliation to appropriate officials immediately, though there are some limited exceptions.
+Supportive measures may be offered as the result of such disclosures without formal College action.